temp3rr0r/TaskManagement-API-Medieval/README.md

 - `DELETE /tasks/{id}` - Delete a task
 - `POST /knowledge/query` - Query the knowledge base using RAG
 - `GET /tasks/{id}/knowledge/summary` - Get AI-generated summary of a task
+- `GET /knowledge/documents` - View all the contents of parsed PDF and EPUB files

 ## Running the Application